rayford295/rayford295.github.io/_pages/about.md

 # 💻 Experiences
 - *2023.06 - Present*, Research Assistant, [Li Lab at University of Florida College of Pharmacy](https://yanjun-li.com/index.html), Gainesville, FL.
-  - Deep learning for RNA and molecular interaction prediction
+  - Deep learning for RNA and molecular interaction prediction.
-- *2023.01 - Present*, Research Assistant, [Zang Lab at University of Virginia School of Medicine](https://zanglab.github.io/index.htm), Charlottesville, VA.
+- *2023.01 - Present*, Research Assistant, [Chongzhi Zang Lab at University of Virginia School of Medicine](https://zanglab.github.io/index.htm), Charlottesville, VA.
-  - Computational biology and bioinformatics
+  - Computational biology and bioinformatics.
-- *2022.09 - 2023.12*, Research Assistant, [Dr. Ghobadi's Lab at Johns Hopkins Withing School of Engineering](https://systems.jhu.edu/kimia/), Baltimore, MD.
+- *2022.09 - 2023.06*, Research Assistant, [Dr.Ghobadi's Lab at Johns Hopkins Withing School of Engineering](https://systems.jhu.edu/kimia/), Baltimore, MD.
-  - Multi-agent simulation, affective model, visualization, and network analysis
+  - Multi-agent simulation, affective model, visualization, and network analysis.
-  - Master's thesis: Analyzing Epidemic Spread with Agent-based Simulation Model and Network Analysis
+  - Master's thesis: Analyzing Epidemic Spread with Agent-based Simulation Model and Network Analysis.
 - *2022.06 - 2022.08*, Software Engineer Intern, [Alibaba Cloud](https://www.alibabacloud.com/product/polardb), Hangzhou, China.
   - Rewrote the official JDBC driver for MySQL to customize a general PolarDB JDBC driver to achieve functions of automatic recognition and reconnection among a master cluster and slave clusters when mastering failovers or master exchanges.
   - Implemented the clustering management of ShardingSphere-Proxy based on PolarDB, built a persistence module, and developed a listening mechanism detecting files including updating, adding, and changing by constructing closure tables and polling strategy.
   - Tested the functionalities using JUnit and Mockito, and published a technical design document and a sharing talk internally.
   - **Technology Used**: Java, MySQL, JDBC, ShardingSphere-Proxy, ZooKeeper, JUnit, Mockito.
-- *2021.09 - 2022.08*, Deep Learning Research Intern, [Institute of Automation, Chinese Academy of Science](https://people.ucas.edu.cn/~zhenshen?language=en), Beijing, China.
+- *2021.09 - 2022.08*, Deep Learning Research Intern, [Institute of Automation, Chinese Academy of Sciences](https://people.ucas.edu.cn/~zhenshen?language=en), Beijing, China.
-  - Deep Learning application in quantitative trading
+  - Deep Learning application in quantitative trading.
 - *2021.08 - 2022.07*, Research Assistant, [Wenzhou Municipal Key Lab for Applied Biomedical Informatics](https://wku.edu.cn/faculty/aloysius-wong/), Wenzhou, China.
   - Developed a user-friendly web server HNOXPred, as a tool for the prediction of gas-sensing H-NOX proteins from amino acid sequence input.
   - Recognized the single-line description of FASTA format sequence data to support multiple sequence snippets’ input and analysis.